HiromitsuAraki/Methylica/README.md

 ## Implementations
 ### Data uploading
 Methylica requires methylome data and sample metadata as its inputs.
 Please refer **Input file format** about the file format of methylome data and sample metadata.
-Users will assign the file location in
+Users need to assign the file location by

 <img src="./README_files/Figures/DataUpload.png" width=300x300>
 <br>